makersacademy/news-summary-challenge/README.md

 Using **ESlint** for static analysis of code to check adherence to style guidelines Using own testing framework for TDD unit tests

-### Serving your app
+###Serving your app

+## Server

-App is using a static web server (e.g. [http-server](https://www.npmjs.com/package/http-server)) to serve the HTML, CSS and JavaScript files.
+Front end app is using a static web server (e.g. [http-server](https://www.npmjs.com/package/http-server)) to serve the HTML, CSS and JavaScript files.
 Requests are sent to an API to get data from the Guardian and to summarise text.

+API:

+- Built in node.js and express
+- Hosted on Heroku
+- Frontend page makes calls to this server at a specific route
+- Server handles requests to Guardian API and authentication
+- Uses CORS policy to only allow access to the get request from one source

 > The API is hosted on an external server
 > Only need a static web server.
 That's why this type of architecture is called "serverless".